View Our Communities

 The following is a partial list of homeowner maintenance items.
 These items are the homeowner’s responsibility to take care of.
 If a warranty call results from neglected homeowner maintenance, the homeowner will be responsible for the cost of the repair work.
 Your warranty manuals for each specific appliance and/or fixture will describe the frequency of required maintenance.

-If a light in your home isn’t working, please check to make sure the light bulb isn’t burnt out before calling the Warranty Department.
+Light Bulbs – If a light in your home isn’t working, please check to make sure the

-If you have an outlet or outlets that do not work, please reset the gfi switch and check to make sure the breaker is on before calling the Warranty Department.
+GFI Outlets and Breakers – If you have an outlet or outlets that do not work please reset the GFI switch and check to make sure the breaker is on before calling the Customer Service Department.

-Please make sure to take all of your garden hoses off of outside spigots before winter.
+Garden Hoses – Please make sure to take all of your garden hoses off of outside spigots before winter.
 Leaving hoses on throughout the winter will cause damage to the spigots.

-All exterior concrete, especially driveways, should be sealed with a ‘high solids’ sealer after the first six months.
+Concrete Sealant – All exterior concrete, especially driveways, should be sealed with a ‘high solids’ sealer after the first six months.
 This sealer should be applied every other year after the first application.
 This will help prevent scaling and pop-outs of the concrete.

 Winter Maintenance Suggestions